adinetech/jkbms-postgresql-grafana/README.md

-# Integrating JKBMS Data into PostgreSQL for Grafana Visualization

 ## Installation

-1. Install the mppsolar Python package with BLE and PostgreSQL support:
+1. Install the `mppsolar` Python package with BLE and PostgreSQL support:

     ```bash
     pip install mppsolar[ble,pgsql]
     ```

-2. If you encounter errors related to `bluepy`, install it and its dependencies:
+    If you encounter errors related to `bluepy`, install it and its dependencies:

     ```bash
     sudo pip3 install bluepy